This page has been recently translated and is available in French now.

-Clinical research utilizes the practice of monitoring the immune system to evaluate responses and changes in health and disease prior to or during therapy.
-This monitoring of the immune system supports several areas of immunology research, such as immuno-oncology, allergy and autoimmunity, and also includes monitoring responses to pathogenic infections, such as HIV, COVID-19 and others.
-With the increased awareness of antitumor immunity in mediating responses to immunotherapy approaches, the need to efficiently monitor immune responses has been steadily increasing.
-BD Biosciences provides several tools for clinical research on active immune monitoring.
+Monitoring the immune system supports several areas of immunology research, such as immuno-oncology, allergy and autoimmunity, and also includes research about monitoring responses to pathogenic infections, such as HIV, COVID-19 and others.
+With the increased awareness of antitumor immunity in mediating responses to immunotherapy approaches, the need for research on how to efficiently monitor immune responses has been steadily increasing.

 Applications of immune monitoring